-Scott, what excites you about freelancing?
+nDash: Scott, what excites you about freelancing?

-I have been a part-time or full-time freelance writer since I had my first article published when I was 22 (still earning most of my income from this at 71, and I’ve been through all the ups and downs of the business).
-What is exciting is that you can pick your topics–eventually, you will find out what pays well (profiling CEOs for me) and what you want to do for fun (I get press passes that offset things I want to do and places I want to go).
+Scott Smith: I have been a part-time or full-time freelance writer since I was 22.
+Still earning most of my income from this at 71, and I’ve been through all the ups and downs of the business.
+What is exciting is that you can pick your topics.
+Eventually, you will find out what pays well (profiling CEOs for me).
+And what you want to do for fun (I get press passes that offset things I want to do and places I want to go).

 nDash: What subject areas are you passionate about?

-What is your best piece of advice for new freelancers?
+nDash: What is your best piece of advice for new freelancers?

-What sets you apart from other writers?
+nDash: What sets you apart from other writers?

-I’ve managed or owned a dozen small companies so that I can talk with business leaders from a hands-on, informed perspective.
+Scott: I’ve managed or owned a dozen small companies.
+So that I can talk with business leaders from a hands-on, informed perspective.
 I do my homework–I read business books and underline the important ideas, then make a private index so I can find them easily later.
-I look at each industry to see which leaders are enlightened and try to interview and profile them.
+Also, I look at each industry to see which leaders are enlightened and try to interview and profile them.
 I let the subjects fact-check the draft–you will always have mistakes even when you think you have mastered a subject, so don’t go to press without checking, or you will disgrace yourself by having to make apologetic corrections.

 nDash: What is your favorite weekend activity in your area?

-I have a monthly column on things to do in Southern California, and I keep pushing the boundaries of museums, historical sites, art galleries, etc., for my own benefit that I share with readers.
+Scott: I have a monthly column on things to do in Southern California, and I keep pushing the boundaries of museums, historical sites, art galleries, etc., for my own benefit that I share with readers.
 It’s okay to be a workhorse, but a workaholic will burn out.

 nDash: Where do you go to read up on the latest freelance writing trends?

-I am on the mailing list of PR firms for business book publishers, and I skim what they send me to decide which authors to interview.
+Scott: I am on the mailing list of PR firms for business book publishers, and I skim what they send me to decide which authors to interview.
 There will always be a demand for freelance business writers because most media have small editorial teams, and it’s hard to find writers who understand specific industries or businesses, in general, to give assignments to.

 nDash: Do you have a favorite writer you’re following on Twitter or LinkedIn?

-It’s better to build up your specialties and read real books, and you’ll be way ahead of those who track trends on social media in terms of getting assignments.
+Scott: It’s better to build up your specialties and read real books, and you’ll be way ahead of those who track trends on social media in terms of getting assignments.
 Once you’re established, you can Google news for your field and then build up your social media connections (I have over 13,000, but spend just a half-hour a day posting on a variety of topics they look to me to comment on or to find the best op-eds or articles to share).

 nDash: How did you get into this career?

-I had my first article published in a national magazine about what makes a good teacher, based on my first year in college.
+Scott: I had my first article published in a national magazine about what makes a good teacher, based on my first year in college.
 Then I used my early experience as a retail manager to write about business (I now get paid $40/hr to write blogs for dentists and have as much demand as I have time).
-Start by writing about what you know and just keep improving your expertise and the subjects you can write about and don’t worry about the pay–that will rise and work will come to you as you show from your clips and your pitches that you can think in fresh ways about potential topics for a particular outlet.
+Start by writing about what you know and just keep improving your expertise and the subjects you can write about, and don’t worry about the pay–that will rise, and work will come to you as you show from your clips and your pitches that you can think in fresh ways about potential topics for a particular outlet.